juberr/covid_vaccines_mobility/README.md

 (1) The likelihood of re-admitting a patient for the same condition at a later date (2) Identify key attributes (features) from the dataset that contribute significantly to the likelihood of patient re-admission
-(3) Design & Identify the predictive model that will return the best accuracy & recall for this dataset (4) Generate visualizations that provide insights and trends from the data
+(3) Design & Identify the predictive model that will return the best accuracy & recall for this dataset (4) Generate visualizations on a dashboard that provide insights and trends from the data

 **Work Cited:** Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore, _“Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records,”_ BioMed Research International, vol. 2014, Article ID 781670, 11 pages, 2014.